Subharthi06/HDL-Bits-Solutions/Getting Started/Problem Statements.md

-### 1. Build a circuit with no inputs and one output.
+### 1. Getting Started: Build a circuit with no inputs and one output.
 That output should always drive 1 (or logic high).